UFC 266 Prelim Breakout Star: Nick Maximov

 What makes this a good match-up

 Karl Roberson is a guy who’s been kicking around the middle- and light heavyweight divisions for some time now.
-He puts together a win or two here and there, but never seems to go on an extended run.
+He puts together a win or two here and there but never seems to go on an extended run.
 Some of that seems to be due to a weakness in his defensive wrestling.
 His losses mostly come to fighters who can take him down and submit him.
-In fact, the last 4 losses he was finished with a submission.
+In fact, in all of his last four losses he was finished with a submission.
 This seems like the UFC cherry-picking the right opponent for a bright newcomer, and I have faith that Maximov will get it done.

 Prelim Breakout Star Record: 227-107-1 (2 NC) (13 DNF)